gregrickaby/gregrickaby/README.md

-# My Homepage
+# My Homepage On The Web

 <https://gregrickaby.com>

----

-## About my homepage

-No libraries, frameworks, or builds on my homepage!

-Check out [my Blog](https://gregrickaby.blog) for a fancier, Next.js-powered website.

 ---